Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Characterization of aperiodic SHS

-When $(\lambda,\omega)$ is assumed to be analytic, it was shown in \cite[Section 4]{Re} that $M$ is either $T^3$ or a parabolic $T^2$-bundle over $\mS^1$.
+Finally, when $(\lambda,\omega)$ is real analytic, it was shown in \cite[Section 4]{Re} that $M$ is either $T^3$ or a parabolic $T^2$-bundle over $\mS^1$.
 Combining it with our previous discussion, we deduce that $M\cong T^3$ and only case (1) occurs.
 This finishes the proof of Theorem~\ref{thm:main1}.

 \begin{Remark} The fact that the rotation number is quadratic implies that it is not of Liouville type.
-In this case, no example is known of a smooth irrational pseudorotation that is not conjugated to a rigid irrational rotation.
-The existence of an aperiodic SHS, on some hyperbolic torus bundle, which is not tangent to a foliation by invariant tori (where the flow is orbit equivalent to a linear flow) would then imply the existence of a non-trivial irrational pseudorotation.
-It is an open question whether non-trivial irrational pseudorotations with Diophantine (i.e. non Liouville) rotation number exist \cite{FK}. \end{Remark}
+In this case, no example is known of a smooth pseudorotation that is not conjugated to a rigid irrational rotation.
+It is an open question whether non-trivial pseudorotations with Diophantine (i.e. non Liouville) rotation number exist \cite{FK}. \end{Remark}